Degree: Master of Science

 4. Registration of the Study Modules

-To register your studies as part of the Master's degree, you need to get three to four study modules registered.
+To register your studies as part of the Master's degree, you need to get two or three study modules registered (plus possible minor study modules).
 For this you need to fill in the corresponding forms.
 These study modules included to the Master's degree are

 Advanced Studies module